Acquisition momentum is expected to continue in 2016

 Webcast: 2016 M&A Outlook

-Event Overview: Join professionals from KPMG’s M&A practice as they discuss key conclusions from the 2016 M&A Outlook Survey findings and provide recommendations on the critical elements to achieve a successful transaction, including getting the valuation right, optimized due diligence and tax planning, and well-executed integration plans.
+Event Overview: Listen to professionals from KPMG’s M&A practice as they discuss key conclusions from the 2016 M&A Outlook Survey findings and provide recommendations on the critical elements to achieve a successful transaction, including getting the valuation right, optimized due diligence and tax planning, and well-executed integration plans.

 KPMG's Deal Advisory, Corporate Finance, Strategy and M&A Tax teams are the place to turn for a broad range of advice in your M&A transaction.
 We can support you with services that cover the full life cycle of a deal—and help you create the value you seek, while avoiding unnecessary surprises.